j2gl/php-debug/README.md

 # php-debug

-This is an image with docker and php for debugging purpouses.
+This is an apache php image with xdebug installed to be ready for debug in any IDEs.

 ## Running

-1. *Important* set your host ip (local machine) in `docker-compose.yml` file, something like this `dockerhost:192.168.70.116`
-2. Run `docker-compose up`
+1. Run `docker-compose up`
-3. Go to Visual Code or PhpStorm and configure it.
+2. Go to Visual Code or PhpStorm and configure it.
-4. Go to http://localhost/test-debug.php to test it or http://localhost/test-debug.php?info=1 to see phpinfo()
+3. Go to http://localhost/test-debug.php to test it or http://localhost/test-debug.php?info=1 to see phpinfo()

 ### Visual Studio Code